 This course is an exploration of program design and curriculum planning for school-age child care programs.
 In depth topics of study are developmentally and culturally appropriate practice related to routines; the classroom environment; curriculum planning; family partnerships; and health, safety and nutrition.
 May not be repeated.
 SC

-CHDEV-035 Science and Math Curriculum for Young Children
+CHDEV-035 Teaching Science and Math to Young Children through Hands-On Exploration

-Advisory: CHDEV-001; eligibility for ENGL-100
+Advisory: CHDEV-001, CHDEV-062